SamHossain2025/Credit-Analysis-Modeling/README.md

 * Models used:

 **Logistic Regression, Random Forest, XGBoost**
-* Skills demonstrated: **Data Cleaning, Feature Engineering, Classification, Imputation**
+* Skills demonstrated:

+**Data Cleaning, Feature Engineering, Classification, Imputation**
 * Expected outcome:

   * **Predict default & repayment behavior**
   * **Recommend engagement strategies to reduce risk**

+---
+🔒 Data Privacy Notice

+This repository does not include or expose any raw data due to confidentiality agreements.
+All analysis is based on proprietary financial and behavioral datasets provided by the client.

 ---